amckennafoster/nbidata/docs/curation/curation.md

 Study type is how the collected data is analyzed or what it produces.
 Examples include: checklist, species survey, genetic analysis, species-area curve, etc.

 #### Locations
+General Geography
-General Geography- The General Geography locations are the islands or other land masses, please choose as appropriate to your study.
+- The General Geography locations are the islands or other land masses, please choose as appropriate to your study.

+Specific Locations
-Specific Locations- The second set of locations are more specific.
+- The second set of locations are more specific.
 If your study had more than six specific locations, add additional specific locations as keywords in the free text keyword box.
 However, please do not enter more than 10 total specific locations.

 Specific locations may include properties, generally accepted place names, property owner (e.g. Nantucket Conservation Foundation), or geographic feature (e.g. pond, hill, beach).